-We ran AI facial analysis on 52 celebrities using the same model that powers our looksmaxxing test, and the same one behind every personalized face audit we ship to readers.
-Here are the scores.
+We ran AI facial analysis on 52 celebrities to get their celebrity face scores on the same 17 metrics that power our looksmaxxing test — the same engine behind every personalized face audit we ship to readers.
+Below: the full leaderboard, and exactly who actually rates a 10/10.

 Scores based on facial symmetry, golden ratio, canthal tilt, FWHR, and 6 more metrics.